whispir/api/source/includes/_distribution-lists.md

             <td style="text-align: right; font-weight: bold;">name</td>
             <td>
             <strong>String</strong> <br>
                Specifies the name of the distribution list.
-This has to be unique.
+This has to be unique, and should not contain any special characters (except space) in it.
             </td>
         </tr>
         <tr>